 Curated by: Luca Scarlini

-From Friday 29 May to Sunday 15 November 2020, the MAN Museum of Art of the Province of Nuoro presents an unprecedented exhibition project that offers a broad and complex historiographical and cultural investigation into the relationship between Sardinia and Piedmont, 300 years after the arrival of the Savoy family in Cagliari.
+The MAN Museo d'Arte Provincia di Nuoro presents from Friday 29 May to Sunday 15 November 2020 an unprecedented exhibition project that offers a broad and articulated historiographical and cultural investigation on the relationship between Sardinia and Piedmont , 300 years after the arrival of the Savoy in Cagliari.
 Through the work of artists, musicians and intellectuals active in the two regions, the exhibition The secret kingdom.
-Sardinia-Piedmont: a postcolonial vision, edited by Luca Scarlini, testifies to the cultural osmosis between the two territories from 1720 to the sixties of the twentieth century, collecting a variety of works of art, documents, artifacts, literary texts, illustrations, ceramics , photographs and musical scores, from prestigious Italian institutions.
+Sardinia-Piedmont: a postcolonial vision, curated by Luca Scarlini, testifies to the cultural osmosis between the two territories from 1720 to the 1960s, collecting a variety of works of art, documents, artifacts, literary texts, illustrations, ceramics , photographs and musical scores, from prestigious Italian institutions.

-Adopting a post-colonial perspective, the exhibition itinerary illustrates the process of acculturation and mutual influence between Sardinia and Piedmont, to cancel the stereotype of the formula "dominated and dominant" to instead give space to the free reinvention of signs and styles that has lasted for over two centuries.
+Adopting a postcolonial perspective, the exhibition itinerary illustrates the process of acculturation and mutual influence between Sardinia and Piedmont, to the point of canceling the stereotype of the "dominated and dominant" formula to instead give space to the free reinvention of signs and styles which lasted for over two centuries.

-The exhibition reveals an unprecedented face of the Kingdom of Sardinia, a secret kingdom, full of stories not yet explored and made of prolific encounters and great mobility, narrated mostly in controversial terms by Sardinian historiography and with numerous misunderstandings from that of Piedmont.
+The exhibition reveals an unprecedented face of the Kingdom of Sardinia , a secret kingdom, full of unexplored stories and made up of prolific encounters and great mobility, narrated mostly in polemical terms by Sardinian historiography and with numerous misunderstandings from Piedmontese.